Last Updated on October 11, 2020 by eattalktraveljapan

 While we wouldn’t go so far as to say that it’s a must-see, Osaka is one of Japan’s best food cities and has a totally different vibe than Tokyo.

-Where in Osaka?
+Where to go in Osaka?

 While Osaka is another big city with a lot to see and do, it’s primarily divided between north and south.
 These two parts of the city have very different vibes and people generally prefer one or the other.